shagene/wordle-wramble/APP_DOC.md

 #### Package Manager ✅
 ✅ Use pnpm for efficient dependency management (e.g., pnpm install instead of npm install).

-#### Drag-and-Drop
+#### Drag-and-Drop ✅
-Implement with HTML5 Drag and Drop API, ensuring smooth visuals.
+Implemented with HTML5 Drag and Drop API, ensuring smooth visuals in the WordleGame component.

 ### 4.2.
 Data Storage
 #### LocalStorage